 What types of food are best suited for air fryers?

 Typical deep-fried foods like chicken, fish and fries are a great match for the air fryer.
 Then there are the less obvious choices, like hearty vegetables — Brussels sprouts, broccoli, cauliflower, carrots and butternut squash.

 You can also make baked goods, like oatmeal cookies and mini frittatas in an air fryer.
 Some of Anderson’s clients have even made delicious fried ravioli.
 And don’t forget toasted pumpkin seeds for a healthy, high-fiber snack that’s perfect for fall.

 Is there anything you shouldn’t cook in an air fryer?

-Anything coated with a wet batter could drip through the basket before it actually has time to cook, Logan explained.
+Anything coated with a wet batter could drip through the basket before it actually has time to cook, Anderson explained.
 Breaded coatings are more successful.

 She advises avoiding loose seasonings, such as seeds and whole peppercorns, because the high-speed fan will blow them off before their flavor infuses the food.
 Also, delicate vegetables and leafy greens often don’t work well, with one exception: kale.

-“Kale is a hardier, high fiber green,” Logan said.
+“Kale is a hardier, high fiber green,” Anderson said.
 “Kale chips prepared in an air fryer have a really great crunch.”

 What are the least healthy air-fried foods?